A word or a group of words having a clear meaning in a given context is called a sentence.

 Declarative or Assertive Sentence

 A sentence whose sole function is to state something is known as a declarative or an assertive sentence.
 In other words, such sentences declare or assert something to the listener or reader.
-They typically end with a full stop (.).
+They usually end with a full stop (.).

-PATTERN – Sub. + Verb + Obj./Comp.
+Structure – Sub. + Verb + Obj./Comp.

 Examples